etherluka/flying-squirrel-stat/variable-trans-en.md

 ## T<sub>i</sub> = &alpha;β<sup>i</sup>

 In such cases, a specific transformation must be applied to express the response variable T as a linear function of β.
-In the case above, we take the log to bring the exponent X down.
+In the case above, we take the log to bring the exponent i down.

 ## log(T<sub>i</sub>) = log(&alpha;) + i log(β)
 ## Y = log(T<sub>i</sub>), β₀ = log(&alpha;), β₁ = log(β), X = i